Kate Smith, head of pensions at Aegon, explains the most tax-efficient way to withdraw your pension and other savings when you retire.

-You need to be careful how much you take out in any tax year to avoid crossing a tax band and paying more tax then you need to.
+You should be careful how much you take out in any tax year to avoid crossing a tax band and paying more tax than you need to.

 It may be worth taking some pension income alongside income from other savings if you’d still be below the income tax threshold.

 9. Pension savings can be passed on tax-free to your loved ones

 Pensions, unlike ISAs and LISAs, don’t form part of your estate, so Inheritance Tax isn’t normally payable.